 - How long you are away from your home – If your home is vacant for a certain number of days a year, you might not be able to get cover

 - The value of your contents – Generally, the more valuable the items you own and want covered, the more you are likely to pay

-- Any past claims – If the number of claims goes up the cost to insure your home could go up.
+- Any past claims – If the number of claims goes up, the cost to insure your home could also increase.
 This might be due to extreme weather or accidental damage claims.
-A change to any of these might affect what you pay.

 Some places are prone to flooding, subsidence or might have higher crime and vandalism rates.
-While more affluent postcodes often draw higher premiums.
-It might be a good idea to research your area before buying and insuring a home.
-This is so you are aware of potential risks and can tailor your home insurance cover.
+While more affluent postcodes can draw higher premiums.
+It’s usually a good idea to research your area before buying and insuring a home.
+You’ll then be able to tailor your cover around any potential risks.

 The likelihood of being caught up in a flood will impact the pricing of your premium.
 The government website can help you determine the risk of floods occurring in your area.

 You can see the flooding history of a property in England.
 This way, you’ll know if the home you wish to buy or insure has a history of flooding.

 Or you can check the long term flood risk for an area in England.
 This may be especially useful if you live nearer the coast or a body of water.